itiligent/Easy-OpenVAS-Installer/README.md

 # Greenbone OpenVAS Scanner Build & Upgrade Scripts

-#### Note: Greenbone makes many substantive changes with dependencies (and not documenting them!), so from time to time this will need some tweaking to work.
+#### Note: Script dependencies last updated Januray 2026.
+From time to time these need updating.
+Please post an issue for dependency error(s).

 ### 📦 Auto install link
 (Do NOT run script as root, it will prompt for sudo)